top of page

 Slough Creek trail hike

 We set off at 10am from the trailhead near to Tower / Roosevelt.
 The first mile of the hike is the most challenging – mainly uphill – but a good rest / fishing opportunity is presented a half-mile later at the first meadow.
-Expect to navigate grazing bison at this point and do not expect your bear spray to be a fall back if you get charged – stay at least 100 yards back to avoid a conflict!
+Expect that at this point you will have navigate grazing bison, so keep a distance of at least 100 yards to avoid a conflict.
+If you get charged, do not expect your bear spray to be a fall back!

 Slough Creek cutthroat trout